Top 10 Online advertising services

 2015.
 Google testing mobile ads with images

-Google is replacing some of its text-only Google Ads on mobile phones with produced photo versions.
-The visual ads, which are now available for cars like the Dodge Challenger, allow you to flip through photos, research product information and book reservations directly from the search screen—a major departure from the text ads that fade into the general noise of search results.
-For car buyers closer to making a purchase, the search giant is offering franchise auto dealerships better location-based ads with a click-to-call button and directions to stores.
-A beta version of the ad is available this week.
-Brands that choose not to pay for the revamped auto ads can stick with the conventional text-only listings.
-While Google's mobile search results already pulls click-to-call phone numbers, directions and sometimes images for many business or product searches, the updates will give companies more means to alter the user experience of their search results than ever before.
+Google is introducing a change to its mobile phone Google Ads by replacing some of the text-only ads with visually enhanced photo versions.
+These new visual ads, currently available for car-related searches such as the Dodge Challenger, offer users the ability to browse through photos, gather product information, and make reservations directly from the search screen.
+This represents a significant departure from the text ads that tend to blend in with the overall search results.
+To cater to car buyers who are closer to making a purchase, Google is also providing franchise auto dealerships with improved location-based ads that include a click-to-call button and directions to their stores.
+A beta version of these ads is being made available this week.
+Brands that opt not to pay for the upgraded auto ads will still have the option to stick with the traditional text-only listings.
+While Google's mobile search results already display click-to-call phone numbers, directions, and occasional images for various business or product searches, these updates will offer companies greater opportunities to customize the user experience of their search results like never before.

 2015.
 Facebook partners with IBM to make ads targeting easier for big brands